 Number-Independent Interpersonal Communication Services (NI-ICS) are interpersonal communication services which do not connect with publicly assigned numbering resources, or which do not enable communication with a number in national or international numbering plans.
 NI-ICS typically include messaging, video-conferencing and e-mail services.
-The use of NI-ICS has drastically increased in the last decade and such services have now become a crucial means of communication for a variety of different users throughout Europe.
+The use of NI-ICS has drastically increased over the past years and such services have now become a crucial means of communication for a variety of different users throughout Europe.